MacHu-GWU/monorepo_aws-project/bootstrap/README.rst

 1. Multiple environments such as sbx, tst, and prd are deployed to different AWS accounts.
 2. Multiple environments such as sbx, tst, and prd are deployed to the same AWS account, and they are softly isolated by a naming convention like ``${project_name}-{env_name}``.

-1. Multiple environments such as sbx, tst, and prd are deployed to different AWS accounts.
-2. Multiple environments such as sbx, tst, and prd are deployed to the same AWS account, and they are softly isolated by a naming convention like ``${project_name}-{env_name}``.

 Run Book
 ------------------------------------------------------------------------------